CellUI

 • Small-to-medium SPAs where framework overhead matters

-• Islands architecture with SSR
+• Simple islands architecture with synchronous SSR

 • Learning how fine-grained reactivity works at the DOM level